openstack/charm-guide/doc/source/concepts/charm-types.rst

 There are two general types of OpenStack charms: one that does use channels and one that does not (legacy).

+The :doc:`../release-notes/2110` charms release was the last release of legacy charms.
+This was followed by the :doc:`../release-notes/yoga` release, which utilised channel type charms.

 Channels
 --------